-If Liz’s clients begin with a story of job dissatisfaction, she probably won’t get their attention when she talks about empowering them to make an impact on the organization.
+Let’s return to our example of Liz, the intrapreneurship consultant.
+If Liz finds her clients begin with a story of job dissatisfaction, she probably won’t get their attention when she talks about empowering them to make an impact on the organization.
 She would brand herself as someone who solves career frustration problems.

 Are enough people telling this story?
 If so, she’s got a potential niche.
 But if most of the action comes from dissatisfied workers, she’s got some strategizing to do.

 By focusing on her client’s stories, Liz gets away from questions like, “What do I call the process?”
 She doesn’t scare people away with warnings like, “Stop whining and get to work!”
 She focuses directly on her first step — identifying a market where prospects genuinely need what she can offer.